Posted on 5 Comments

 The final rendered tallow is shown above – it is much harder than lard due to the fatty acid profiles listed below

 Many people also use the word “tallow” to describe other rendered animal fats.
 To lessen confusion, we refer to pig tallow as “lard“, which is it’s true definition.
-Other animal fat types may also have unique name descriptions.
+Other animal fat types also have unique name descriptions.
 For instance: organ fats from cows are called “suet tallow“, while organ fats from pigs are called “leaf lard“.
 Another random example is that sheep tallow is referred to as “mutton fat”.
 These names are helpful to distinguish between different types of rendered animal fats.
-However, when we refer to “tallow” or “suet tallow” on a label, we are only referring to rendered cow fats.
+Nevertheless, when we refer to “tallow” or “suet tallow” on a label, we are only referring to rendered cow fats.

 History of Uses